april-org/april-ann/CHANGELIST.md

 Master branch release
 ---------------------

+- Solved problem with `rlcompleter`, which didn't work properly when loaded as a Lua module.
 - Modified `configure.sh` to inform about any error during Lua building.
 - Loadable modules are working on MacOs X.
 - Added `matrix.svd` and `matrix.diagonalize`.